Other

 /frustration-capture

-Store user corrections/frustration as memory.
-Triggers: no/wrong/stop, I told you, not that, frustration.
+Store genuine user corrections/frustration after validating context and speaker intent.
+Triggers: no/wrong/stop, I told you, not that, profanity/frustration.

 $ golems-cli skills install frustration-capture